Back to home page

 ~~~~~~~~~~ Keyhaven and Hurst Spit ~~~~~~~~~~

-The Reserve situated between Hurst Shingle Spit in the west and Lymington River to the east.
-This Reserve extends to over 2,000 acres of saltings and mudflats and are a Site of Special Scientific Interest.
+The reserve, situated between Hurst Shingle Spit in the west and Lymington River to the east extends to over 2,000 acres of saltings and mudflats and is a Site of Special Scientific Interest.

 Curlew...